alvareztech/FirebaseGoogleSignInAndroid/README.md

-# GoogleSignInAndroid
+# Google Sign-In for Android

-Google Sign-In for Android.
+A demonstration of implementation of authentication with Google in an Android application.

 ## Tutorial